 - Former CVS CEO, Thomas Ryan, received a $120 million severance package in 2017.

 - Former CBS CEO, Les Moonves, received a $120 million severance package after being accused of sexual harassment.
+Alas, his severance package was contested and not paid due to inappropriate acts against an employee.

 - Former Yahoo CEO, Scott Thompson, received a $7 million severance package after working for just four months at Yahoo.
 He was ousted for lying he had a computer science degree on his resume.